pyblosxom/pyblosxom/README.rst

 Requirements
 ============

-* Python 2.5 or higher, but not Python 3
+* Python 2.5 or higher---does not work with Python 3 or higher
 * (optional) Sphinx for building documentation
 * (optional) other things depending on what plugins you install